Nicetown–Tioga, Philadelphia

-Nicetown–Tioga is a neighborhood in the North Philadelphia section of the city of Philadelphia, in the U.S. state of Pennsylvania.
-It comprises two smaller, older neighborhoods, Nicetown and Tioga, although the distinction between the two is rarely emphasized today.
+Nicetown–Tioga is a neighborhood in the North Philadelphia section of the city of Philadelphia, Pennsylvania, U.S. It comprises two smaller, older neighborhoods, Nicetown and Tioga, although the distinction between the two is rarely emphasized today.
 The name "Nicetown" is often simply used to refer to any part of Nicetown–Tioga.

 Geography

 The boundaries of Philadelphia neighborhoods are often not universally agreed upon.
 There are no "official" boundaries to the Nicetown–Tioga area, but some possible boundaries are: